 Smoking during radiotherapy

 It is recommended that you stop smoking during your treatment.
-We appreciate that stopping smoking may be difficult for you.
+Smoking reduces the effectiveness of radiotherapy and increases the associated side effects.
+It is appreciated that stopping smoking may be difficult for you.
 Please ask your radiographer, specialist nurse, oncologist or GP for help with smoking cessation.

 Tiredness / Fatigue